Everybody has a money story; it is a reflection of your actions when it comes to money. Think of your actions as the language of your money story.

 This is an important action item…

-Most people go about their life with a rough idea of how much they spend and how much it costs them to move from one paycheck to the next.
+Most people go about their lives with a rough idea of how much they spend and how much it costs them to move from one paycheck to the next.

 To be successful in creating financial freedom, you need to know your expenses in detail.